 At the LGA conference held in July 2013 in Manchester, the strategy document "Open for Business: A Shared Vision for local regulation" was launched.

-The Trading Standards service fully recognises the statements made in this document and in particular the following:
+The Food Safety service fully recognises the statements made in this document and in particular the following:

 "Our ambition is for local government to be able to work with business in a local area to understand risks and determine what level of regulation is appropriate.
 We believe that trading standards, environmental health and licensing services are well placed to free up businesses from unnecessary regulation and can design and operate a scheme which is right for business and right for their local communities, without central direction and prescription".

 View a full copy of the LGA strategy (pdf 176 kb).

 In order to highlight and promote the work of the City Council's Commercial Team, the service has developed a newsletter, which is programmed in for publication twice a year.